awsdocs/amazon-redshift-management-guide/doc_source/managing-security-groups-console.md

 ## Deleting a Cluster Security Group<a name="security-group-delete"></a>

-If a cluster security group is associated with one or more clusters, you cannot delete it\.
+If a cluster security group is associated with one or more clusters, you cannot delete it\. <a name="security-group-delete-task"></a>

 **To delete a cluster security group**